 Tire Date Code

 When purchasing new trailer tires discuss the vendors product in terms of age to ensure the product that you are receiving has been recently manufactured.

-As such the date code consists of only three digits two for the week and one for the year.
+The dot code starts with the letters dot and is followed by 10 11 or 12 letters or numbers.
+Check the born on date.
 For example if the last 3 digits are 022 it means that the tire was manufactured in the second week of the year and the year is the second year of the decade.
-Tires manufactured before 2000.
-Check the born on date.
+The date of manufacture is the last three digits of the code.

 A tire with a dot code of 1116 was made in the 11th week of 2016.
 As such the date code consists of only three digits two for the week and one for the year.
 Tires expire in six years.
 The second two represent the year.

 For more information read determining the age of a tire.
 To find your tires date code identify the code on the tire that begins with dot.
 The code will end in either three numerals pre 2000 or four post 2000 and correspond to the two digit week followed by the one or two digit year.
 As tread life becomes less of a factor in the service life of a tire oxidation becomes a more serious concern.